 If you’re changing the color of your existing stain, then you will need to remove the old stain before applying a new one.
 This can be done with an acid-based cleaning solution and neutralizing it with a baking soda or water solution before drying completely.

 No matter what type of concrete patio you have, there are several ways to renew its look and make it look like new again.
 From pressure washing and acid washing to resurfacing and painting, there are plenty of cost-effective options for restoring your stained concrete patio.
-For more information, contact Concrete Contractor Escondido at (760) 993-3343.
+If you want to renew old concrete patio, contact our professionals from Concrete Contractor Escondido at (760) 993-3343.